SamiIonesi/DataStructure-Algorithms/README.md

 One of the important things is that logical data structures actually use the physical data structure to build them.

 Next, I will present each data structure separately and what are their functions and benefits.

+## Arrays

+Array is a data structure that is provided almost by every programming language.